 Studies on child cases have found similarities and differences for kids and adults.
 For instance, one study suggests that children are more likely to have pleural mesothelioma, like adults.
 However, there are some notable differences, including gender.
 While most older mesothelioma patients are male, younger patients tended to be female.
 The study also found that younger participants had a higher likelihood of having cancer in their family history than older participants, indicating a possible genetic predisposition.

 Another study looked at the life expectancy of child mesothelioma patients with pleural and peritoneal mesothelioma.
 Five years after the initial diagnosis, only two of the children had survived.
 The five children who passed away did not respond well to chemotherapy and surgery.
 Only one of the children lived in remission for a few years after chemotherapy treatments.

-Children diagnosed with mesothelioma are known to have similar symptoms to adults.
+Children diagnosed are known to have similar symptoms to adults.
 The symptoms a child may suffer from often depends on his or her diagnosis, whether it is pleural, peritoneal, or pericardial mesothelioma.
 It is important to identify which type of mesothelioma a child has in order to accurately treat it.

 A child with pleural mesothelioma often has symptoms of shortness of breath, chest pain, and a buildup of fluid around the lungs.
 These young patients also tend to suffer from several symptoms, including a loss of appetite, weight loss, extreme fatigue, and a high fever.

 On the other hand, children with peritoneal mesothelioma may have fatigue, a high fever, abdominal pain, and significant weight loss.